-During 2023, Division staff will continue to provide information to local units of government and assist them in identifying and coordinating funding opportunities, with a focus on increasing actions aimed at expanding community development improvements and services to LMI persons and limited clientele populations.
+During 2025, Division staff will continue to provide information to local units of government and assist them in identifying and coordinating funding opportunities, with a focus on increasing actions aimed at expanding community development improvements and services to LMI persons and limited clientele populations.
 The Division will continue to coordinate the provision of CPD Grant resources in efforts to further affordable housing development and homebuyer assistance, as well as continuing financial assistance to individuals and families who are either homeless or in immediate risk of losing their housing.
-Oakland County will continue to work with local financial lending institutions, and the MSHDA in partnership efforts to further affordable housing funds and initiatives.
-Division staff will provide information from HUD and MSHDA to those public agencies, individuals and/or non- and for-profit developers who may be interested in utilizing their entity's programs for producing affordable housing projects.
-Staff will continue to review and approve appropriate requests for Certificates of Consistency with the Con Plan to ensure that proposed Programs meet goals and objectives.
+Oakland County will continue to work with local financial lending institutions, MSHDA, non-profits, developers, and other organizations in partnership efforts to further affordable housing funds and initiatives.
+Division staff will provide information from HUD and MSHDA to public agencies, individuals and/or non- and for-profit developers who may be interested in utilizing their entity's programs for producing affordable housing projects.
+Staff will continue to review and approve appropriate requests for Certificates of Consistency with the Con Plan to ensure that proposed programs meet goals and objectives.

-Division staff will continue to work with various agency staff to provide referrals to their programs.
+Division staff will continue to work with various agency staff to provide referrals to programs.
 In addition, staff will continue to provide technical assistance and information about fair housing and the advancement of housing related projects for populations in need of affordable and barrier-free housing to local governments, non-profits, CHDOs and for-profit developers.
-The Division coordinates with service providers by facilitating and participating in community- wide committees and engaging local experts to recommend and provide programs for target populations.
-Primarily, this is done through the collaborative relationship with the Alliance.
-Division staff participates in and provides support to work groups of the Continuum of Care, assists the Continuum of Care with its responsibilities for monitoring, evaluating and applying for funds through the HUD Continuum of Care and ESG funding processes.
+The Division coordinates with service providers by facilitating and participating in community-wide committees and engaging local experts to recommend and provide programs for target populations.
+Primarily, this is done through the collaborative relationship with Alliance for Housing.
+Staff assist the Continuum of Care with its responsibilities for monitoring, evaluating and applying for funds through the HUD Continuum of Care and ESG funding processes.

-Efforts to support partners and develop new affiliations to assist serving low-income populations will continue.
+NHD will continue to support partners and develop new affiliations to assist serving low-income populations.
 Initiatives will focus on disseminating educational information through workshops, partner meetings and traditional and innovative media advertising to better inform the public about programs.
 Technical assistance will focus on improvements to application processes, refining methods of determining eligibility; ensuring correct processes are performed; monitoring; measuring performance; coordinating and enhancing collaboration between multiple partners, as well as assisting partners to build their capacity.

-The Division will continue to increase internal capacity to stand up the rental multi-unit gap financing program as well as have a finer focus on the health and safety home improvements for owner occupied rehabilitation.
+The Division will continue to provide gap financing for rental and for-sale affordable housing through the OCHTF as well continue focusing on the health and safety home improvements for owner occupied rehabilitation.